-- 1. If the Court imposes sanctions with respect to article 70, this rule shall apply. - Article 77, and any rules thereunder, shall not apply, with the exception of an order of forfeiture under article 77, paragraph 2 (b), which may be ordered in addition to imprisonment or a fine or both. - 3.
-Each offence may be separately fined and those fines may be cumulative.
-Under no circumstances may the total amount exceed 50 per cent of the value of the convicted person's identifiable assets, liquid or realizable, and property, after deduction of an appropriate amount that would satisfy the financial needs of the convicted person and his or her dependants. - In imposing a fine the Court shall allow the convicted person a reasonable period in which to pay the fine.
+- 3. Each offence may be separately fined and those fines may be cumulative.
+Under no circumstances may the total amount exceed 50 per cent of the value of the convicted person's identifiable assets, liquid or realizable, and property, after deduction of an appropriate amount that would satisfy the financial needs of the convicted person and his or her dependants. - 4.
+In imposing a fine the Court shall allow the convicted person a reasonable period in which to pay the fine.
 The Court may provide for payment of a lump sum or by way of instalments during that period. - 5.
 If the convicted person does not pay a fine imposed in accordance with the conditions set forth in sub-rule 4, appropriate measures may be taken by the Court pursuant to rules 217 to 222 and in accordance with article 109.
 Where, in cases of continued wilful non-payment, the Court, on its own motion or at the request of the Prosecutor, is satisfied that all available enforcement measures have been exhausted, it may as a last resort impose a term of imprisonment in accordance with article 70, paragraph 3.
 In the determination of such term of imprisonment, the Court shall take into account the amount of fine paid.

-International cooperation and judicial assistance
+Rule 167 International cooperation and judicial assistance

-- With regard to offences under article 70, the Court may request a State to provide any form of international cooperation or judicial assistance corresponding to those forms set forth in Part 9.
-In any such request, the Court shall indicate that the basis for the request is an investigation or prosecution of offences under article 70. - The conditions for providing international cooperation or judicial assistance to the Court with respect to offences under article 70 shall be those set forth in article 70, paragraph 2.
+- 1. With regard to offences under article 70, the Court may request a State to provide any form of international cooperation or judicial assistance corresponding to those forms set forth in Part 9.
+In any such request, the Court shall indicate that the basis for the request is an investigation or prosecution of offences under article 70. - 2.
+The conditions for providing international cooperation or judicial assistance to the Court with respect to offences under article 70 shall be those set forth in article 70, paragraph 2.

-Ne his in idem
+Rule 168 Ne bis in idem